MinBZK/ai-validation/docs/Projects/TAD/reporting_standard.md

 Another difference is that we devide our implementation into three seperate parts.

 1. `system_card`, containing information about a group of ML-models which accomplish a specific task.
-2. `model_card`, containing information about a specific ML-model.
+2. `model_card`, containing information about a specific data science model.
 3. `assessment_card`, containing information about a regulatory assessment.

 !!! note "Include statements"